Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

-We find that even though \attack has never seen images generated from DALL$\cdot$E~2 and Midjourney before, it still manages to catch some of the key prompt modifiers, such as ``octane render,'' ``artstation,'' ``volumetric lighting.''
+We find that even though \attack has never seen images generated from Midjourney and DALL$\cdot$E~2 before, it still manages to catch certain key prompt modifiers, such as ``octane render,'' ``artstation,'' ``volumetric lighting.''
 This indicates that \attack still works on these unseen text-to-image generation models to a certain extent.
 We also notice that \attack does not perform as well as it does on Stable Diffusion.
 For example, it cannot accurately deduce the artist modifiers.
 This could be caused by the different architectures and weights of these text-to-image generation models.
-One possible solution is to train \attack on multiple datasets related to different models like DALL$\cdot$E~2 and Midjourney.
-However, as no dataset is available now, we leave this as future work.
+One possible solution is to train \attack on multiple datasets related to different models like Midjourney and DALL$\cdot$E~2.
+However, as no dataset is available by the time we perform this study, we leave this as future work.

+\mypara{Newer Versions of Stable Diffusion} With the advancement of Stable Diffusion, it is also interesting to observe whether \attack works on different versions of Stable Diffusion.
+Note that the data we collected contains no model version information.
+Therefore, given a target prompt, we utilize a certain version of Stable Diffusion to generate the target image and then apply \attack to steal its prompts.
+We test three versions of Stable Diffusion: v1.4, v1.5, and v2.0. \autoref{table:different_sd_versions} shows the results.
+Overall, \attack performs similarly on v1.4 and v1.5, but slightly worse on v2.0.
+This may be because v2.0 came out after our data collection, so its samples are not included in the training set.
+We also display one attack example in \autoref{figure:sd_version} in the Appendix.